cocomarine/virtual-pet/README.md

 ## Future improvements

-- To add other functionalities of pets such as playing and grooming
+- To add other functionalities such as playing and grooming
 - To add GUI
     - I built a simple GUI version of this app : https://github.com/cocomarine/virtual-pet-gui